16 Best Cities in California

 Golden Gate Bridge and downtown San Francisco

-Wandering around by foot (with stops to take cable car rides) is the best way to see the sights of San Francisco.
+Wandering around on foot (with stops to take cable car rides) is the best way to see the sights of San Francisco.
 Because the city is compact, it is easily walkable, as long as you don't mind hiking up some steep streets.
-Along the way, you'll be dazzled by elaborate Victorian houses, a colorful mix of cafés and shops, and luxuriant gardens.
+Along the way, you'll be dazzled by elaborate Victorian houses, a colorful mix of cafés and shops, and lovely hidden gardens.

-Astounding views abound anywhere you can find a good vantage point, but especially from Telegraph Hill, the fashionable Nob Hill neighborhood, and Russian Hill.
+Astounding views are found at the highest vantage points, but especially from Telegraph Hill, the fashionable Nob Hill neighborhood, and Russian Hill.
 There are also fabulous vistas at some of San Francisco's best parks.

 Coit Tower in San Francisco